havipr/havipr/README.md

 ## 👋 Hi, I Am Javi

-- I am a data analytics with a passion for using data to drive business insights.
+- I am a data analytics with a passion for using data to drive business oportunities.
--
--
--
--
--
+- I have worked in Latin America, Oceania and Asia.

 </td><td valign="top" width="25%">